 BCPD participates in innovative programs to address the ever-changing needs of youth and the community.
 BCPD collaborates with the Boys and Girls Club of the North Valley (Boys and Girls Club), Northern Valley Catholic Social Services (NVCSS), Catalyst, and the Butte County Office of Education (BCOE) to provide after school programming in Juvenile Hall.
-The Boys and Girls Club provides valuable programming for youth in Juvenile Hall, including character and leadership development, education and career development, health and life skills programs, arts, sports, fitness, and recreation.
+The Boys and Girls Club provides valuable programming for youth in Juvenile Hall, including character and leadership development, interactive journaling, education and career development, health and life skills programs, arts, sports, fitness, and recreation.
 A fully accredited Boys and Girls Club is located in a vacant housing pod in the Juvenile Hall.
 Additionally, the Boys and Girls Club maintains clubs in the cities of Chico, Paradise, and Oroville.

 BCPD has implemented Evidence Based Practices (EBP) in programming, and has adopted several best practice models.
-Youth are engaged in Girls Circle, The Council for Boys and Young Men, Forward Thinking, wraparound services, placement services, Juvenile Hall Camp programming, and various community service activities.
+Youth are engaged in Girls Circle, The Council for Boys and Young Men, Forward Thinking, New Freedom Gang Intervention, wraparound services, placement services, New Direction: a cognitive behavioral and substance use program, Butte County Probation Camp programming, and various community service activities.
 Electronic monitoring is utilized to assist with supervision in the community as an alternative to longer-term detention.
 BCPD facilitates the Strengthening Families Program curriculum in both the North and South areas of Butte County.
 BCPD collaborates with NVCSS to provide programming such as life skills interactive groups, Aggression Replacement Training (ART), and the Teenage Parenting Program (TAPP).
 Vocational activities and training are offered through Career Technical Education (CTE) in Juvenile Hall and through a collaboration with Alliance for Workforce Development (AFWD).

 Catalyst provides domestic violence awareness and counseling.
 Butte County Public Health provides education to, and testing of, youth at risk of contracting infectious diseases.
 JJCPA and YOBG funding is used to complete risk and needs assessments, provide counseling services, enhance supervision services, provide evidence-based programming, offer vocational training, provide enhanced educational opportunities, support community service and engagement activities, administer gender-specific programming and recreational activities, and provide staff training and development.